AI therapist: United States

 On May 7, 2025, a law placing restrictions on mental health chatbots went into effect in Utah.
 Rather than banning the use of AI for mental health services altogether, the new regulations mostly focused on transparency, mandating that AI therapists make disclosures to their users about matters of data collection and the AI's own limitations, including the fact the chatbot is not human.
 The law only applies to generative chatbots specifically designed or "expected" to offer mental health services, rather more generalized options, such as ChatGPT.

 On July 1, 2025, Nevada became the first U.S. state to ban the use of AI in psychotherapeutic services and decision-making.
 The new law, titled Assembly Bill 406 (AB406), prohibits AI providers from offering software specifically designed to offer services that "would constitute the practice of professional mental or behavioral health care if provided by a natural person."
 It further prohibits professionals from using AI as part of their practice, though permits use for administrative support, such as scheduling or data analysis.
-Violations may result in a penalty of up to $15.000.
+Violations may result in a penalty of up to $15,000.

 On August 1, 2025, the Illinois General Assembly passed the Wellness and Oversight for Psychological Resources Act, effectively banning therapist chatbots in the state of Illinois.
-The Act, passed almost unanimously by the Assembly, prohibits the provision and advertisment of AI mental health services, including the use of chatbots for the diagnosis or treatment of an individual's condition, with violations resulting in penalties up to $10.000.
+The Act, passed almost unanimously by the Assembly, prohibits the provision and advertisement of AI mental health services, including the use of chatbots for the diagnosis or treatment of an individual's condition, with violations resulting in penalties up to $10,000.
 It further prohibits professionals from using artificial intelligence for clinical and therapeutic purposes, though allows use for administrative tasks, such as managing appointment schedules or record-keeping.

+Europe

+The EU AI Act, effective from February 2025, outlined use cases of what was deemed acceptable for AI applications.
+The use of chatbots to promote medical products, including those for mental health, were banned, however if the chatbot was used to help mental health patients with their day-to-day lives, it was permitted.

+Also in February 2025, UK's MHRA (Medicines and Healthcare Products Regulatory Agency), published guidelines for DMHT (digital mental health technologies) to support but also to regulate software for mental health.
+AI chatbots fall under this category, and may be required to be treated as a SaMD (software as a medical device), which will need to get classified into a risk category and will further determine what certifications are required before the products can be released into the market.